 You'll need to be extra cautious of your power levels, monitoring battery charge on smaller devices, and making sure the power source that is supplying any larger devices - like routers - is in a condition to maintain their function.

 While the dramatic terrain that sometimes accompanies some of the 'wild' boondocking or anchoring spots is a delight for the eyes, it can be an impedance to the signals that we rely on for connectivity.

 And then there are those spots that are wild in both natural features and lack of cellular towers altogether.

-Mobile Internet Options
+Mobile Internet Options for Boondocking